Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/posing/bone_constraints/inverse_kinematics/spline_ik.rst

   to minimize the problems in areas where the curve has sharp bends which may be especially noticeable when stretching is disabled.
-- For control of the curve, it is recommended that hooks (in particular, Bone Hooks) are used to control the control-vertices of the curve, with one hook per control-vert.
+- For control of the curve, it is recommended that hooks (in particular, Bone Hooks) are used to control the control-vertices of the curve, with one hook per control-vertex.
   In general, only a few control-vertices should be needed for the curve (e.g one for every 3-5 bones offers decent control).
 - The type of curve used does not really matter,